Askuno API.

 GET /api/config — public runtime config; returns models, pricing, feature flags, and docs_url.

-Authenticated and server-to-server endpoints are covered below, including signup grants, dashboard-issued API keys, POST /api/chat, bounty work, credit grants, and call-proof verification.
-POST /api/trials/start remains a compatibility endpoint, not the primary public flow.
+Authenticated and server-to-server endpoints are covered below, including POST /api/trials/start, POST /api/chat, API keys, bounty work, credit grants, and call-proof verification.

 Pricing at a glance